Decorating & Design

 In this enchanting farmhouse, a spacious harvest table with mismatched chairs suits the charm of the old stone walls and exposed beams on the ceiling.
 An antique baker’s rack displays the homeowner’s collection of Wedgwood and ironstone dishes.

-“With this table, it’s all about mixing and matching,” says designer Aly Velji of his merry holiday home.
+“With this table, it’s all about mixing and matching,” says designer Aly Velji of his holiday home.
 “We layered a simple white linen table cloth with hand-painted, geometric-patterned placements, rectangular plates, vintage floral-inspired accent plates and brass cutlery for some bling.
 I also used vintage glassware that I have been collecting for years.
 Plus, fresh florals are a must for any table.
 Evergreens and eucalyptus are my favorite.”

 This maximalist dining room in a Georgian holiday home shines with a tablecloth made from Moroccan wedding blankets.
 A floating floral arrangement is an unexpected alternative to fresh greenery.